 - Media ethics are the principles that govern how journalists should behave in their professional capacity.

-- The most important of these is objectivity, which means that journalists should not show any bias or favoritism when reporting on a story.
+- The most important of these is objectivity, meaning journalists should not show bias or favoritism when reporting on a story.

-- Journalists are also expected to be fair and open-minded when dealing with information, sources, and topics.
+- Journalists must also be fair and open-minded when dealing with information, sources, and topics.